nurezzati/portfolio/README.md

 <!--Section 1: List 3-4 key projects-->
-## PROJECT 1: HOUSE PRICE PREDICTION USING LINEAR REGRESSION
+## Project 1: House Price Prediction Using Linear Regression

 This project aimed to predict house price using machine learning model i.e. linear regression with Flask as its framework.

 ![image](1 anietie etuk data analytics car project.jpeg)

-## PROJECT 2: DIABETES DISEASE DETECTION WITH FLASK
+## Project 2: Diabetes Detection With Flask

 This project aimed to predict house price using machine learning model i.e. linear regression with Flask as its framework.

 ![image](1 anietie etuk data analytics car project.jpeg)

-## PROJECT 3:CAT CALSSIFICATION USING TENSORFLOW
+## Project 3: Cat Classification Using TensorFlow And Streamlit

 This project aimed to predict house price using machine learning model i.e. linear regression with Flask as its framework.

 ![image](1 anietie etuk data analytics car project.jpeg)

-# CONTACT DETAILS
+## Contact Details

 *Let’s connect and see how we can make a difference together!*
 <table>